cnag-aat/CLAWS/README.md

 - Run filtlong with the default or specified parameters.

-- Use the resulting file for assembly, polishing and/or purging.
+- Use the resulting file for assembly, polishing and/or purging, as well as for building the meryldb.

 You can also specify the basenames of the files that you want to use with the ``--ont-list `` option.
 In this case, the pipeline will use the wildcards that you're providing instead of merging all the files in the directory.

 1.2 Using the option ```--ont-reads {FILE}``` in create_config_assembly.py.

+File with all the ONT reads.
+It can either be in fastq, fasta or bam format.
+It will be filtered by filtlong and the resulting file will be used for assembly, polishing, purging and building a kmer database.

+### 2-Pacbio HiFi data

+2.1 Using the option ``--hifi-dir {DIR}`` in create_config_assembly.py.

-If you do so, it will consider that you already have all the reads in one file and will:
+If you do so, it will look for all the files in the directory that end in '.fastq.gz' and will add the basenames to "ONT_wildcards".
+These wildcards will be processed by the pipeline that will:

-- Run filtlong with the default or specified parameters.
+- Concatenate all the files into a single file

-- Use the resulting file for assembly, polishing and/or purging.
+- Use the resulting file for assembly, polishing and/or purging, as well as for building the meryldb.

-1.3 Using the option ```--ont-filt {FILE}```.
-It will use this file as the output from filtlong.
-Hence, it will skip the preprocessing steps and directly use it for assembly, polishing and/or purging.

-### 2-Illumina 10X-linked data

-2.1 Using the  ```--raw-10X {DIR:list}``` option.

-Dictionary with 10X raw read directories, it has to be the mkfastq dir.
-You must specify as well the sampleIDs from this run.
-Example: '{"mkfastq-                        dir":"sample1,sample2,sample3"}'...

-It will take each basename in the list to get the fastqs from the corresponding directory and run longranger on each sample.
-Afterwards, it will build meryldbs for each "barcoded" file.
-Finally, it will concatenate all the meryldbs and "barcoded" files.
-Resulting "barcoded" file will be used for polishing.

-2.2 Using the ``--processed-10X {DIR}`` parameter.

-This directory can already be there or be produced by the pipeline as described in step 2.1.
-Once all the "barcoded" fastq files are there, meryldbs will be built for each "barcoded" file.
-Finally, it will concatenate all the meryldbs and "barcoded" files.
-Resulting "barcoded" file will be used for polishing.
+You can also specify the basenames of the files that you want to use with the ``--hifi-list `` option.
+In this case, the pipeline will use the wildcards that you're providing instead of merging all the files in the directory.

-2.3 Using the ``--10X`` option.
+1.2 Using the option ```--hifi-reads {FILE}``` in create_config_assembly.py.

-The argument to this is the path to the concatenated ".barcoded" file that needs to be used for polishing.
-If the pre-concatenated files are not given, meryldbs will be directly generated with this file, but it may run out of memory.
+File with all the HiFi reads It can be either in fastq, fasta or bam format.
+It will be used for assembly, purging and building a meryldb.

 ### 3- Illumina short-read data